Back to school guide: 5 Ways good air quality helps students

 Other studies suggest that higher levels of indoor air pollution can cause perceptual disabilities and hearing impairment, both of which can decrease concentration.

-5. Increased cognitive abilities
+5. Clean air boosts cognitive abilities

 Evidence has shown that high levels of exposure to air pollution while a baby’s brain is developing, even while in the womb, increases that child’s risk of reduced cognitive abilities.